 John Strelecky probably doesn’t need much of an introduction, having published several bestselling books, most notably The Why Café and The Big Five for Life.
 A former management consultant, his insights and advice – and storytelling abilities – have inspired and motivated millions of persons around the world.
-It is not least thanks to his work and books that the Sustainability Leaders Project exists.
+It is not least thanks to his work and books that the Sustainability Leaders United exists.

 Read on if you’d like to discover how finding your true purpose of existing can make you a successful leader, impact entrepreneur and community change-maker.
 Our sincere thanks to John for taking the time to answer our questions, sharing his own story and experiences, his ideas and insights with us.